 We’d like to thank Donna Janell Bowman for this informative blog post!
+Donna was on the faculty for our workshop Writing Picture Book Biographies.

 Donna is the author of many nonfiction books for young readers, including the multi-award-winning picture book biography Step Right Up: How Doc and Jim Key Taught the World About Kindness.